 LeopardEye is the technical application for our monitoring systems.
 Using remote camera technology which operates in real time data transmission (dynamic) as well as traditional camera trap systems (passive), wildlife and human activity data can be gathered and analyzed according to the requirements of each case.
 LeopardEye is also a fusion of tech and people in that human to human communication strategies are a vital component within a concept we use as our main solution basis to reduce human – wildlife conflict and wildlife crime.

 WildTiger uses different camera systems according to each situation.
 Cellular and wireless systems are sometimes combined with passive systems.
+Other communication including satellite and LoRa are being tested in real time situations in the field.
 We have been developing hardware best suited to the rugged conditions of Western Nepal and in collaboration with partners this is an evolving aspect of LeopardEye.
 Early Warning Systems (EWS) can be applied according to circumstance.

 Regarding the image above, two weeks earlier a woman had been killed by a big cat in that exact spot.
 The area is remote hill country and telecommunications are variable.
 By receiving the image in real time we were able to alert locals of the threat by having a designated person make sure people stayed away from the location.
 This event shaped the dynamics of LeopardEye, read below more about the three elements which factor in our evolving strategy to foster coexistence between people and big cats.

 - The understanding of big cat behaviour both in general terms and regarding individual leopards and tigers which are involved in or potentially involved in conflict situations is critical to mitigation.